chariguanaCode/universal-print-in-cpp/README.md

 Very handy when used for competetive programming.

 The efficiency increase is possible thanks to the `watch()` function introduced by this library.
 It can print out the value of _almost_ every variable, structure or expression, along with the context that it appears in (line number, variables name and type name).

+The current version compiles __only__ with the c++17 standard! (and probably higher standards when they come out)

 ## Supported and tested types